toxab/cds/README.md

-# brief delivery system process built with LAMP stack in docker-compose.yml
+# brief delivery system process built with LAMP stack and docker
-# based on factory method of GOF
+# based on factory method of GOF story ;)
 This is a basic LAMP stack environment built using Docker Compose.
 It consists following:

 * PHP 7.2